BENEFITS OF A COOKING STONE:

 (Handles and Blocks are both made in our shop in Lowell, Massachusetts)

-Cooking Stones, because they are expected to stain, are not finished to the same level of polishing detail as other products and are finished on only one side.
-They also feature minor pocks (holes), scratches, chips (particularly around the handle holes and outer borders), and other superficial flaws.
-These are due to this being a natural product and does not affect its performance, and because most importantly, we do not add any resin to the stone.
+Cooking Stones are not honed to the same level of polishing detail because of the expected staining from cooking.
+They also feature minor pocks (holes), scratches, chips (particularly around the handle holes and outer borders), and other superficial flaws and fissures.
+These are because they are natural, resin-free, and because those visual elements do not affect its performance.
 Any fissures or faults have been carefully evaluated with great care to ensure the longevity of your Cooking Stone.
 Variations in color tone should be expected.

 THE FARM–TO–TABLE STORY